MAlperenKeser/WebServer/README.md

+# Web Server Programming Lab
-# In this assignment, you will learn the basics of socket programming for TCP connections in
+In this assignment, you will learn the basics of socket programming for TCP connections in
 Python: how to create a socket, bind it to a specific address and port, as well as send and receive an HTTP packet.
 You will also learn some basics of HTTP header format.
 You will develop a web server that handles one HTTP request at a time.
 Your web server should